059: Operations (II)

 Tips:

-- For predictable variability: Practice forecasting.
+- For predictable variability: Forecast.
 Test and learn.

 - For unpredictable variability: Learn from systems that flourish under stress.
 Nature is full of adaptive systems.
-Some of these insights can be extended to organizations.
+Some insights can be extended to organizations.

 3 Preserve slack capacity